KDE/documentation-develop-kde-org/content/hig/layout/units.md

 ### Ratio

-Sometimes the ratio between dimensions is more important then the actually values.
+Sometimes, the ratio between dimensions is more important than the actual values.

 ![](/hig/Ratio.qml.png)